Why It Works

 Point is, there are any number of reasons you might have for not wanting to roast an entire turkey for Thanksgiving, but nobody should be deprived of juicy meat, crispy skin, and turkey-saturated stuffing on that day, am I right?

-My initial thought was that since I already have a great method for Spatchcocked Roast Turkey, and a roast turkey breast is essentially a spatchcocked breast without the legs, I should just be able to use the exact same technique, throwing the breast on top of a casserole dish full of stuffing to catch the drippings.
-I tried it, using my Traditional Sage and Sausage Stuffing recipe, and rubbing my turkey over and under the skin with some herb butter.
+My initial thought was that since I already have a great method for Crisp-Skinned Spatchcocked Roast Turkey, and a roast turkey breast is essentially a spatchcocked breast without the legs, I should just be able to use the exact same technique, throwing the breast on top of a casserole dish full of stuffing to catch the drippings.
+I tried it, using my Classic Sage and Sausage Stuffing recipe, and rubbing my turkey over and under the skin with some herb butter.

 Simply cooking a turkey breast is far easier than cooking a whole turkey, since you only have a single final target temperature in mind, instead of having to worry about legs and breasts cooking at different rates.
 As soon as that breast is at 150°F, you can pull it out of the oven and let it rest.